Lira soars as Erdogan promises new economic era in Turkey

 In the first concrete step taken under the new leadership, the BDDK regulator on Wednesday relaxed banks’ limits on swaps and other trades in a move that lowers barriers to foreign investors who have sharply cut their holdings in recent years.

-Last year, Turkish state banks starved a popular London swap market of lira liquidity, causing trade to dry up.
+Last year Turkish state banks starved a London swap market of lira liquidity, drying up trade.
+Ratings agencies have cited the unorthodox measures, including selling dollar reserves to support the lira, in a series of downgrades.

 RATE HIKE DECISION